diggerwoo/libocli/doc/Quick Start Guide.md

 ### 1.1.2 Create command, and register syntaxes

 Then based on the symbol table, we create the ping command, and register the syntax.
+All words in the syntax string should be previously defined in the symbol table, or else error occurs.
 ```
 int cmd_net_utils_init()
 {